mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/pytorch.rst

 using PyTorch.
 The ability to combine these frameworks enables sandwiching Mitsuba 2 between neural layers and differentiating the combination end-to-end.

-Note that communication and synchronization between Enoki and PyTorch along with the complexity of traversing two separate computation graph data structures causes an overhead of 10-20% compared to optimization implemented using only Enoki.
-We generally recommend sticking with Enoki unless the problem requires neural network building blocks like fully connected layers or convolutions, where PyTorch provides a clear advantage.
+Note that communication and synchronization between Dr.Jit and PyTorch along with the complexity of traversing two separate computation graph data structures causes an overhead of 10-20% compared to optimization implemented using only Dr.Jit.
+We generally recommend sticking with Dr.Jit unless the problem requires neural network building blocks like fully connected layers or convolutions, where PyTorch provides a clear advantage.